 33. “This Used to Be My Playground” (1992)

 One of Madonna’s best movies, A League of Their Own, also spawned one of her finest ballads.
-Listening to this No. 1 hit 26 years later, its nostalgic lyric resonates even more powerfully with Madonna at 60 now.
+Listening to this No. 1 hit over a quarter-century later, its nostalgic lyric resonates even more powerfully with Madonna at 60 now.

 32. “Dress You Up” (1985)